 For example: Jane Smith’s position is paid out of funds 10010000 50%, 30350000 25%, and 50550000 25%.
 Jane Smith has a balance in hours of 40 with a wage rate of $25.00 resulting in an amount reported of $1,000.
 Jane Smith will appear in the report 3 separate times.
 The liability column will report $500 in 10010000, $250 in 30350000, and $250 in 50550000 which total $1,000 to properly report the liability amount.

-Discrepancies in the liability amount resulting from funding sources, percentages, wage rates, or balance of hours should be reported along with omissions of employees on the Compensated Absences Summary Form (Form 3.17.1).
-The Comptroller General's Office will use the information from the report and the forms to report the compensated absence liabilities in the appropriate fund for the State’s CAFR.
+Discrepancies in the liability amount resulting from funding sources, percentages, wage rates, or balance of hours should be reported to SCEIS by entering a helpdesk ticket.
+The Comptroller General's Office will use the information from the report to record the compensated absence liabilities in the appropriate fund for the State’s CAFR.
 A computation of the current liability portion will also be performed by the Comptroller General’s Office for appropriate classification reporting.
 Additionally, the Comptroller General's Office will compute and record an additional amount for fringe benefits associated with those wages.

-Agencies should identify and exclude any amounts associated with personnel who terminated their State employment during June, including June retirees, on the Compensated Absences Summary Form (Form 3.17.1).
+Agencies should identify and exclude any amounts associated with personnel who terminated their State employment during June, including June retirees, on the Subsequent Events Reporting form (Form 2.10).
 Inclusion of these employees in compensated absence would result in an overstatement of liabilities.

 Limits to Annual Leave